-Delta State University offers a comprehensive program of financial aid to assist graduate students.
+The Office of Financial Assistance at Delta State University offers a comprehensive program of financial aid to assist graduate students.
+All communication from the office will be conducted electronically via the student's official university email address and DSU Online Services.
 The following federal and institutional programs are available to DSU students: